mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 Telling machines that anything that breaths can throw a ball.
 Next time you interact with a chatbot, and it tells you maple tree in your yard threw a ball to your kids while they were playing would sound shocking.
 Would you believe it?
 You can of course tweak logic further by adding that biological species such as plants and trees do not have motor skills.
 Additional complexity is raised when abstracting and converting logic from one language to another.
 Again not impossible, but complex.
 Today's hardware such as Nvidia's GPUs can support complex processing that is resource heavy.

-However, I am not sure how to teach a machine being angry when the machine is overheated.
+However, I am not sure how to teach a machine to be angry when it is overheated.
 It is a tall order to teach machines to explore these abstractions by themselves.
-When my 2 year old cries in the background, I feel emotions.
-Angry emotions.
+When my 2-year-old cries in the background, I feel emotions.
 But I contain myself because it is better to stay calm to not explode the situation.
 Of course, I can teach this to a machine too.
 But can it feel the emotions?

 This brings me to a famous theory—Turing Test proposed by Alan Turing–a prominent computer scientist of his era.
 The theory is used as a way of dealing with the question—whether the machines can think.
 According to Turing, whether machines can think is itself “meaningless.”
 However, if we consider the more precise—and related question whether a digital computer can do well in a certain kind of game that Turing describes—The Imitation Game, then at least in Turing’s eyes, we do have a question that can lead to a precise discussion.